-Since December 31, 2013, we have increased gross revenues from \$42.4 million for the year ended December 31, 2013 to \$55.2 million for the year ended December 31, 2017, representing a CAGR of 6.9%, while total expenses increased from \$41.4 million for the year ended December 31, 2013 to \$49.5 million for the year ended December 31, 2017, representing a CAGR of 4.6%.
-This 150% operating leverage (which we calculate as the ratio of gross revenue CAGR to total expenses CAGR) has resulted in improved pre-tax, pre-provision income, which increased 6.4 times over the same time period.
+Since December 31, 2013, we have increased gross revenues from \$42.4 million for the year ended December 31, 2013 to \$55.2 million for the year ended December 31, 2017, representing a CAGR of 6.8%, while total non-interest expense increased from \$41.4 million for the year ended December 31, 2013 to \$49.5 million for the year ended December 31, 2017, representing a CAGR of 4.6%.
+This 148% operating leverage (which we calculate as the ratio of gross revenue CAGR to total non-interest expense CAGR) has resulted in improved pre-tax, pre-provision income, which increased 6.5 times over the same time period.
 We believe that while the higher fixed costs of our product groups have limited our earnings, we have demonstrated significant operating leverage by growing pre-tax, pre-provision income at a faster rate than expenses.
 Pre-tax, pre-provision income is a non-GAAP measure.
-The nearest GAAP measure is net income, which was \$2.0 million for the year ended December 31, 2017, which is after \$3.0 million of income tax expense.
+The nearest GAAP measure is income before income tax, which was \$5.0 million for the year ended December 31, 2017.
 See "Non-GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures."
-Pre-tax, pre-provision income increased from \$0.9 million for the year ended December 31, 2013 to

-\$5.8 million for the year ended December 31, 2017, as indicated in the charts below.
+Pre-tax, pre-provision income increased from \$0.9 million for the year ended December 31, 2013 to \$5.8 million for the year ended December 31, 2017, as indicated in the charts below.
 In addition, we have increased our quarterly pre-tax, pre-provision income from \$1.0 million in the three months ended March 31, 2017 to \$1.4 million in the three months ended March 31, 2018.